 Housing costs in Kealakekua are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns, Kealakekua isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kealakekua are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kealakekua is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kealakekua is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kealakekua who work in office and administrative support (22.46%), sales jobs (9.38%), and healthcare suport services (7.63%).

-Kealakekua is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Kealakekua is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Kealakekua is somewhat higher than in the average US city of 21.84%: 27.61% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Kealakekua is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.61% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Kealakekua in 2022 was $42,124, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
 This equates to an annual income of $168,496 for a family of four.